-Laws for Canoes and Kayaks on Arkansas Waterways
+Laws for Canoes, Kayaks and Paddleboards on Arkansas Waterways

 All vessels must have at least one United State Coast Guard-approved wearable PFD (life jacket) for each person on board.
 All life vests must be in good condition and of proper size